ENTALCLINICLONDON

 When Professional Assessment for Dental Implants May Be Appropriate

 Dental implant assessment may be appropriate for individuals experiencing tooth loss, whether from injury, decay, or gum disease.
-Patients with missing teeth often benefit from professional evaluation to determine their suitability for implant treatment and to explore available options for tooth replacement.
+Patients with missing teeth often benefit from professional evaluation to determine their suitability for implant treatment and to explore the true cost of a missing tooth along with available options for tooth replacement.

 Circumstances that may indicate the need for implant consultation include difficulty chewing or speaking due to missing teeth, concerns about the appearance of gaps in the smile, or problems with removable dentures such as poor fit or discomfort.
 Additionally, individuals seeking to prevent bone loss in areas where teeth have been extracted may find dental implant treatment beneficial for maintaining facial structure.